josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 ### `CanLoad`: guarding unauthorized loading of feature modules

-You're already protecting the `AdminModule` with a `CanActivate` guard that prevents unauthorized users from accessing the admin feature area.
+You are already protecting the `AdminModule` with a `CanActivate` guard that prevents unauthorized users from accessing the admin feature area.
 It redirects to the login page if the user is not authorized.

-But the router is still loading the `AdminModule` even if the user can't visit any of its components.
+But the router is still loading the `AdminModule` even if the user cannot visit any of its components.
-Ideally, you'd only load the `AdminModule` if the user is logged in.
+Ideally, you would only load the `AdminModule` if the user is logged in.

 Add a `CanLoad` guard that only loads the `AdminModule` once the user is logged in *and* attempts to access the admin feature area.